-Three classrooms on the third floor of Ellis Hall are being renovated to create new teaching and learning spaces designed for active and collaborative learning.
-Instructors will be able to use these classrooms in the Winter term of 2014.
+Three classrooms on the third floor of Ellis Hall have been renovated to create new teaching and learning spaces designed for active and collaborative learning.
+Instructors have been able to use these classrooms since the Winter term of 2014.

 Background of the Project

 - Queen’s goal of enhancing the student learning experience by engaging students actively in their learning has led the University to examine the spaces in which teaching and learning take place.
 Active learning is best supported by flat flexible classrooms with appropriate technology.

 - In 2011 the University’s Teaching Space Committee started reviewing how underutilized classrooms on the 3rd floor of Ellis Hall might be reconfigured into active learning spaces.